Do you want to fit in… or stand out?

 Branding Strategies and Tips

 - Icons are used for many various things on the web; social media icon, web browser fav icon, etc. Pick an icon for your logo which can translate into a square shape.
-If you logo is text based, use the most distinctive letter (usually the first letter of your brand) as your icon.
-Be sure it’s recognizable as well as stands on it’s own.
+If your logo is text-based, use the most distinctive letter (usually the first letter of your brand) as your icon.
+Be sure it’s recognizable as well as stands on its own.